mynl/aggregate/stack.md

 # TODO stack

+`np.newaxis`, x=x[:, np.newaxis]

+* Extract Python from rst
+* reins summaries in re section? [rather than by hand]; describe in DecL section
+* scale all graph plots! what are standards?
+* constants module in agg?

 0. Add exposure / rate keywords for 10 exposure at 1200 rate ?
+Is that in docs?
+0. Uncertainty principle for bs: too small not enough space; too large miss features of sev; for given n there is a min possible error
+1.
 1. qd looks for like columns / column format guesser?
 2. poisson poisson distribution  = neyman type a
 3. ZM and ZT